Approach Considerations

 Genetic Testing

-As more is learned about molecular mechanisms and therapy, logical novel treatments can eventually be offered to these patients as part of clinical trials.
+As more is learned about molecular mechanisms and therapy, logical novel treatments may eventually be offered to these patients as part of clinical trials.
 Of course, as with any type of genetic testing, expert genetic counseling that addresses social, familial, insurance, and financial issues is essential for all persons before testing.
 In fact, it is the author’s policy not to perform any genetic testing unless patients are first counseled by a qualified genetic counselor.

 Hereditary pancreatitis has been associated with a mutation of cationic trypsinogen (PRSS1).
 At least 4 mutations have thus far been identified.
 These mutations appear to render the protein resistant to second-line proteolytic defense mechanisms.
 Patients with PRSS1 mutations typically develop their first episode of pancreatitis by the time they are in their mid teens.
 Most often, there is a strong family history of pancreatic disease (eg, acute or chronic pancreatitis, pancreatic malignancy).
-It should be noted that PRSS1 -induced pancreatitis is very rare.
+It should be noted that PRSS1 -related pancreatitis is very rare.

 Some patients with idiopathic pancreatitis have atypical mutations in the CFTR gene, which follows an autosomal recessive pattern of inheritance.
 This is a fascinating advance in understanding the spectrum of cystic fibrosis, in which phenotypic expression depends on the degree to which the mutation affects the activity of the CFTR enzyme’s function.
 Relatively minor mutations that do not affect pulmonary function may influence chloride transport in the pancreas enough to predispose individuals to recurrent idiopathic pancreatitis.